The microfracture chondroplasty is a technique to treat full-thickness cartilage defects that lead to the formation of new joint surface cartilage.

-The microfracture awl produces a roughened surface in the subchondral bone to which the marrow clot can adhere more easily.
-The integrity of the subchondral plate is also maintained during this process when done correctly.
+The microfracture awl produces a roughened surface in the subchondral bone.
+This rough surface allows the marrow clot to adhere more easily.

-Once the microfracture is complete, the equipments are removed from the joint.
-Intra-articular drains should not be used.
+Once the microfracture is complete, the pieces of equipment is removed from the joint.
+Do not use intra-articular drains.
 All portal sites are closed with suture and wounds are dressed.

-After the procedure, the patient is put on continuous passive motion, as tolerated.
-Stationary biking without resistance and a deep-water exercise programs are started at 1 to 2 weeks after microfracture.
+Put the patient on the continuous passive motion, as tolerated.
+Stationary biking without resistance and deep-water exercise programs are started at 1 to 2 weeks after microfracture.

 Patients with weight-bearing lesions are also prescribed toe-touch weight bearing with crutches for 6 to 8 weeks.

-Anti-inflammatory medications and physical therapy modalities are also prescribed as appropriate.
+Anti-inflammatory medications and physical therapy modalities are prescribed as appropriate.

 Get more stuff on Musculoskeltal Health